Gustavo Caetano-Anollés: Career

-Caetano-Anolles obtained his doctorate in biochemistry at the National University of La Plata in Argentina in 1986.
-During his early career at Ohio State University and the University of Tennessee he studied the symbiosis between nitrogen-fixing root nodule-forming bacteria and legumes from different angles, exploring the role of bacterial attachment and chemotaxis and plant systemic signals that control nodule number.
-While in Tennessee he co-invented the technique of DNA amplification with arbitrary primers [see DNA amplification fingerprinting (DAF) and randomly amplified polymorphic DNA (RAPD)].
+In 1986, Caetano-Anollés moved to the United States for postdoctoral research at Ohio State University and was later appointed Research Assistant Professor at the University of Tennessee.
+Early in his career, he investigated the symbiosis between nitrogen-fixing root nodule-forming bacteria and legumes from different angles, exploring the role of bacterial attachment and chemotaxis and plant systemic signals in nodule development.
+During this period, he co-invented the technique of DNA amplification with arbitrary primers [see DNA amplification fingerprinting (DAF) and arbitrarily amplified DNA (AAD)].
 This technique generates fingerprints of nucleic acids and molecular markers useful for genome mapping and molecular ecology and evolution.
-He also developed widely used methods for the silver staining of DNA that are commercially available.
-He holds several US patents in molecular biology.
-He joined the faculty of the Department of Biology at the University of Oslo in 1998 and directed the laboratory of molecular ecology and evolution.
+He also developed widely adopted methods for the silver staining of DNA that are commercially available.

+In 1998, Caetano-Anollés joined the faculty of the Department of Biology at the University of Oslo, directed the Laboratory of Molecular Ecology and Evolution, and conducted research on the evolution of molecular structure with an emphasis on ribosomal evolution.
+He joined the University of Illinois in 2003, where he established his Evolutionary Bioinformatics laboratory and expanded multiple lines of research in evolutionary and structural bioinformatics.
+His current research integrates structural biology, genomics and molecular evolution, focusing on evolution of macromolecular structure.
+During his career, he served as consultant for international, private and public institutions, including the IAEA, the Millennium Science Initiative, and Lockheed Martin Energy Systems at Oak Ridge, and was Chief Scientific Officer of Vital NRG, a bioinformatics venture based in Knoxville.
+He is Editor-in-Chief of the journals Evolutionary Bioinformatics and Frontiers in Bioscience (scholar edition).

+Research contributions

-Since 2003, he has been at the University of Illinois and is an affiliate of the Carl R. Woese Institute for Genomic Biology.
-He received the Emile Zuckerkandl Prize in molecular evolution in 2002 and became University Scholar of the University of Illinois in 2010.
-His current research integrates structural biology, genomics and molecular evolution.
-He is particularly interested in evolution of macromolecular structure.
-His research group has recently reconstructed the history of the protein world using information in entire genomes, revealed the existence of a 'big bang' of protein domain combinations late in evolution, traced evolution of proteins in biological networks (see the MANET database), uncovered the origin of modern biological networks in pathways of nucleotide metabolism, and revealed important evolutionary reductive tendencies in the structural make up of proteins.
+Since joining the University of Illinois, his research group has reconstructed the history of the protein world using information in entire genomes, revealed the existence of a 'big bang' of protein domain combinations late in evolution, traced evolution of proteins in biological networks (e.g., the MANET database), uncovered the origin of modern biological networks in pathways of nucleotide metabolism, revealed important evolutionary reductive tendencies in the structural makeup of proteins (including a Menzerath's law), studied how structural domains arise by combination of protein loops, and traced the evolution of intrinsic disorder in proteins.
+His focus on molecular origins has impacted understanding of important questions for origins of life research.

-- A new virus theory
+A new virus theory

+His group used genomic information to propose that viruses are derived from ancient cells and were the first lineage to arise from the last universal ancestor of life (LUCA).
+Large-scale phylogenomic analyses of protein folds show that the deep evolutionary ancestry of viruses places them alongside Archaea, Bacteria and Eukarya as a fourth supergroup in the tree of life.
+The group also found Archaea was the first cellular lineage to arise in evolution from a universal ancestor that was complex at the molecular and cellular level.